MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/protect-against-ransomware-microsoft-365-step4.md

 - Enable [Microsoft Defender Antivirus scanning](/microsoft-365/security/defender-endpoint/configure-advanced-scan-types-microsoft-defender-antivirus) of downloaded files and attachments.
 - Set **Remote Desktop security level** to **TLS** in Microsoft Defender for Endpoint and Microsoft 365 Defender.

-To help protect against the lateral movement part of an attack:
+To help protect against the lateral movement part of an attack from a Windows 10 device:

 - [Turn on Microsoft Defender Firewall](https://support.microsoft.com/windows/turn-microsoft-defender-firewall-on-or-off-ec0844f7-aebd-0583-67fe-601ecf5d774f) for your Windows 10 devices.
 - [Update Microsoft Defender Antivirus definitions](/en-us/microsoft-365/security/defender-endpoint/manage-updates-baselines-microsoft-defender-antivirus).